isabella232/Bitcamp-React/week3/script/livestream.md

 This implements useRef to count the number of renders.
 Unlike our previous example with useState and useEffect that resulted in an infinite loop, useRef does not cause the component to rerender which enables us to count the number of times we update.

 ### useContext

+UseContext hook shares data that can be considered "Global" for a group of components.
+The information impacts all of these components so this hook can be implemented to store the global data and avoid prop drilling through multiple intermediate components.

 Do useContext during the construction of Todo